Volunteer Management Policy

 • It appears in the position description for the voluntary role

-Some example of the things which volunteers may learn while being on the job
+Some example of the things which volunteers may learn while being on the job include:

 • Sports Coaching